-Texas security deposit laws serve as a framework designed to protect the interests of both the landlord and the tenant.
+Security deposit laws in Texas serve as a framework designed to protect the interests of both the landlord and the tenant.
 The security deposit offers landlords financial security against potential damages or unpaid rent.
 The intricacies of these laws emphasize the importance of clarity and communication in the landlord-tenant relationship.

-In this article, we will provide a comprehensive overview of Texas security deposit laws, outlining the rights and responsibilities of both parties and promoting mutual understanding.
+In this article, we will provide a comprehensive overview of Texas security deposit laws, outlining the rights and responsibilities of both parties and promoting mutual understanding when you rent out a property.

 Tenant Rights and Obligations in Texas